apache/doris/docs/en/docs/query-acceleration/statistics.md

 ### Automatic collection

-Automatic collection means that the system will automatically generate a task to collect statistics when the user specifies `PERIOD` `AUTO` keywords or performs related configuration when executing `ANALYZE` a statement.
+Automatic collection means that the system will automatically generate a job to collect statistics when the user specifies `PERIOD` `AUTO` keywords or performs related configuration when executing `ANALYZE` a statement.

 #### Periodic collection